justinkelly/Alma-title-match/README.md

 Again these result can be exported into a format the ExLibrs Alma can import as a set.

+ISBN matches are very likely to be exactly the same record in a different format.

+Titles matches are far less likely to be exactly the same item in a different format - as many titles are generically worded (Accoutning, Java, etc..) or names the same - which leads to non-accurate matches.

+Assume that only 20% or so of the title matches are actually the same

+## ExLirbis Alma

+To analyse the ExLibris Alma data we first need to get full outputs files from Alma of all the physical and electronic records.

+To do this

 ## MySQL Database